AY2526S1-CS2103T-T14-1/tp/docs/DeveloperGuide.md

 **MSS**

-1. System shows students with outstanding fees.
-2. Actor selects a student with outstanding fees.
+1. Actor selects a student with outstanding fees.
-3. Actor enters payment details (amount, date, method).
+2. Actor enters payment details (amount, date, method).
-4. System records payment and updates balance.
+3. System records payment and updates balance.

     Use case ends.

 **Extensions**

-* 2a.
+* 1a.
 Payment is made for student who does not owe any fees.

-    * 2a1.
+    * 1a1.
 System displays error, showing that selected student does not owe.

-* 3a.
+* 2a.
 Payment details invalid.

-    * 3a1.
+    * 2a1.
 System prompts for correction.

-      Use case resumes at step 3.
+      Use case resumes at step 2.

 **UC7: View Outstanding Payments**